 - 1 cup polenta

-- 3 tbsp freshly chopped herbs I used basil and parsley
+- 3 tablespoon freshly chopped herbs I used basil and parsley

 - Optional garnish: pomegranate seeds pine nuts, extra herbs